tamlut-modnys/curriculum/ha-23-3/ha7/lesson7.md

 Hoon has several different representations of floating point, along with associated libraries.

 The `fn`, `dn`, `rn` molds represent a floating point broken into several different pieces of information, such as the sign, the decimal exponent, and the number.
 If you've ever seen a calculator number followed by `e-17` or something like that, that means the number is multiplied by `10^(-17)`.
+We don't need to worry about these types too much for now.

 The `@r` auras represent floating points as a single piece of data.

 ![](Images/350.png)

 A single-precision float `@rs` uses a standard `32` bits to represent the number.
-Half, double, and quadruple are with respect to that 32 bits.
+Half, double, and quadruple are defined with respect to that 32 bits.
 These 4 implementations let you choose the right amount of precision for your application.

 Here's how to read a `@r` floating point number.